horiiiiii0329/newspaper_for_you-_v2/README.md

-# NewsPaper for You - SNS like newscompare app
+# NewsPaper for You - SNS like news compare app

 News app based on multiple real world news resources created with
 Next.js, Supabase.io and AWS